 CERIC Facilities operational status

-Due to the COVID-19 outbreak the operation of some of the CERIC facilities has been disrupted.
-If you have a proposal scheduled in the following months, we kindly invite you to check the list below for an overview.
+Due to the COVID-19 outbreak the operation of some of the CERIC facilities has been disrupted or additional documentation may be required to access some of the countries.
+If you have a proposal scheduled, we kindly invite you to check the list below for an overview.

 CERIC promotes the choice of the safest travel solution available to reach the selected facilities.
 For reasonable distances and travel in the same country or neighbour countries, please travel by car whenever possible